eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 <br><br>

 A lot of particle physics research essentially involves people smashing particles together at very high speeds to see what happens.
 The more energy a collision has, the more likely we can see something we’ve never seen before.
-For example, the Higgs Boson, a very important particle for for understanding mass, was discovered in 2013 at the Large Hadron Collider (LHC).
+For example, the Higgs Boson, a very important particle for understanding mass, was discovered in 2013 at the Large Hadron Collider (LHC).
 These are the types of experiments that help us fathom the most basic components of all matter.
 </div>

 <br>